epsilon537/boxlambda/docs/forth-core.md

 Forth puts the variable's *address* on the stack, not its value.
 - `SecondThreadEnd`: Not used on BoxLambda.
 Set to 0.
-- `VariablesPointer`: Core variables such as `base`, `state`, `>in`, hooks... are placed and initialized at the end of IMEM.
+- `VariablesPointer`: Core variables such as `base`, `state`, `>in`, hooks... are placed and initialized at the end of the `.forth_imem` section.
 As core variables are placed during the `catchmempointers.s` phase of initialization, the pointer advances downwards, towards lower memory.
 When *catchmempointers* has completed, the pointer value is stored into `VariablesPointer`. `VariablesPointer` acts like a *here* pointer for core variables.
 The corresponding Word is `ramvar-here`.

-#### Relevant GNU Assembler Symbols

 The Forth Core code base relies heavily on the GNU Preprocessor through macros and preprocessor symbols.
 The following assembler preprocessor symbols play an important role in the Forth core:

-- `CoreDictionaryStar`: Core dictionary entry point.
+- `CoreDictionaryStart`: Core dictionary entry point.
 - `rampointer`: Initially points to the start of the `.forth_imem` section.
 Advances towards higher memory addresses as space for variables is allocated using the `ramallot` macro.